-Church’s conference on families spurring Francis’ U.S. trip
+Church’s conference spurring Francis’ U.S. trip

 Philadelphia — Pope Francis’ six-day, three-city tour of the U.S. this week evolved from a pledge he made last fall to attend the World Meeting of Families in Philadelphia.
 Stops in Washington and New York were added after Francis put the triennial, Vatican-sponsored conference on his agenda.
 Here are answers to key questions about the event opening Tuesday that’s spurring Francis’ first-ever visit to America and the City of Brotherly Love:

 Organizers describe the conference that blends prayer, religious instruction and faith-themed lectures as the world’s largest gathering of Catholic families.